-- ► Where you are a beneficiary of a Guarantee: - We will ensure the Guarantee in your favour is workable and well structured from a banking standpoint. - Bank of Ireland may also be prepared to counter-indemnify the Guarantee by taking the payment risk supported by the Guarantee (if a credit period is incorporated) where the beneficiary is concerned about the guarantor or the overseas market in which they operate. - Where you require a Guarantee to be issued on your behalf\: - Bank of Ireland has an experienced and specialised team handling all types of Guarantees that will be pleased to offer guidance on the wording and structure and, subject to status, issue a Guarantee on your behalf.\
+Where you are a beneficiary of a Guarantee: We will ensure the Guarantee in your favour is workable and well structured from a banking standpoint.
+Bank of Ireland may also be prepared to counter-indemnify the Guarantee by taking the payment risk or discount the obligation supported by the Guarantee (if a credit period is incorporated) where the beneficiary is concerned about the guarantor or the overseas market in which they operate.
+Where you require a Guarantee to be issued on your behalf:

+Where you require a Guarantee to be issued on your behalt.
+Bank of Ireland has an experienced and specialised team handling all types of Guarantees that will be pleased to offer advice on the wording and structure and, subject to status, issue a Guarantee on your behalf.